top of page

 Was your dog hurt at a boarding facility but they did not tell you how or said it is not their fault?

-Did the groomer leave your dog unattended and she fell of the table or was cut but you were not told?
+Did the groomer leave your dog unattended and she fell off of the table or was cut but you were not told?

 Did the doggie day care keep large and small dogs separate?
 Were they properly staffed?